jagpreetsingh83/reading/technologies/Angular/README.md

 > A `Subject` is an Observable and an Observer at the same time.

 > A `Subject` is a better option for EventEmitter.

+### Common Errors

+> Expression changed after it has been checked error - Basically, the model or data got updated before creating/rendering the view.
+Thrown by the development mode to prevent the "View Updates Itself" scenario - A UI code which is hard to maintain.